 - High school transcript or GED/HiSET, including scores;

 - Academic performance in prerequisites in the program of study;

 - Accumulative grade point average;

-- Recommendations – level of motivation, aptitude, character, and interests;
+- Recommendations (when required or voluntarily submitted) – level of motivation, aptitude, character, and interests;

-- Results of Scholastic Aptitude Test (SAT) of the College Board or other admissions tests, if applicable.
+- Results of SAT or ACT of the College Board or other admissions tests, if applicable.